Butyrylcholine

 Butyrylcholine is a choline-based ester that can function as a neurotransmitter.
-It is similar to acetylcholine, with activation of some of the same receptors as acetylcholine.
-Butyrylcholine is a synthetic compound and does not occur in the body naturally.
+It is similar to acetylcholine and interacts with of some of the same receptors as acetylcholine, such as nicotinic receptors.
+Butyrylcholine is synthetic and does not occur in the body naturally.
+The molecule is extremely hydrophobic and is practically insoluble in water.

 Usage

 It is used as a clinical laboratory tool to distinguish between the cholinesterases; acetylcholinesterase and butyrylcholinesterase preferentially lyse acetylcholine and butyrylcholine, respectively.